Karrar-yu/portfolio2/README.md

 Welcome to my portfolio!
 This repository showcases my projects and achievements.
 Feel free to explore!

 ## Projects
-1.Todo list
+* Todo list
-2.weather forecast
+* Weather forecast
-3.Ecommerce website
+* Ecommerce website
-4.Bookstore website
+* Bookstore website

 ## Languages used for the projects
 - HTML&CSS